ArcheryTXS/eve-x11-preview/README.md

 for multiboxing control in EvE Online https://www.eveonline.com/

-Using simple linux tools, general idea of window managing plus some Ai help for coding
+Using simple linux tools, general idea of window managing plus some Ai help for coding (and this summary)

 This probably will work with any open window if you tweak and change search from "EVE" to anything else ))